Huntstown and Littlepace: Community facilities

 There are three parks in the area, Littlepace Park, Hunters Run Park and Hazelbury Park, where both sports clubs play.

 There is also a small number of shops in the area located beside the Huntstown community centre.
-There is a centrashop, beauticians, chemist and an accountant.
+There is a centrashop, beauticians, a chemist and an accountant.
 There is also a shopping centre known as Littlepace shopping centre.
-This also contains a number of shops, take-aways, restaurants, and a pub.
+This also contains a number of shops, takeaways, restaurants, and a pub.

 Sport

 The area has two GAA clubs: Erin go Bragh and Peregrines GAA club.
 There is also a soccer club called Clonee United.
 The GAA club moved to the area in 2003 and caters for those interested in playing Gaelic Football, Hurling, Ladies Football and Camogie.
 The soccer club was formed through the amalgamation of two clubs, Casta Celtic and Little Pacers F.C., in June 2006.
 Casta Celtic had originally formed in 2002 with Little Pacers establishing themselves in 2000.
-Santos soccer club are also located in the area.
+Santos soccer club is also located in the area.
 A basketball club, the Ongar Chasers, has been recently set up in Phibblestown Community Centre.

 Huntstown also has a football club known as Huntstown/Hartstown football club.
 Hansfield Football Club was established in 2016.
-It specialises with more mature players from the ages of 16–30 years.
+It specialises in more mature players from the ages of 16–30 years.